HactarCE/Nomic-Rules/README.md

 ### Formatting

-Formatting (bold, italics, underline, and strikethrough) is available, and may be used sparingly.
 From [GitHub's "Mastering Markdown" document](https://guides.github.com/features/mastering-markdown/), the following may be used:

 * Emphasis (italics and bold, not including double underscore `__`)
 * Unordered and ordered lists (not nested)